mdl365/Cinder-Ceph/deployment_guide.md

 ```yaml
 CEPHADM_IMAGE=quay.io/ceph/ceph:v18.2.2 cephadm bootstrap --mon-ip 192.168.122.xxx
 ```
-*IMPORTANT* If configuring dashboard, note default username and password are given during bootstrap, keep these for later At this point: Cephadm takes over alot
+*IMPORTANT*: If configuring dashboard, note default username and password are given during bootstrap, keep these for later

+At this point: Cephadm takes over alot
     a.
 Creates monitor and manager daemon on node
     b.
 Adds SSH key for Ceph cluster to root user's file